pmbanugo/tina/docs/concepts/thread_per_core.md

 When a task migrates from core A to core B:

 1. **Every cache line of that task's working data** must be fetched from core A's L1/L2 caches (or from DRAM).
 On modern hardware, an L1 hit is ~1ns; a cross-core fetch is ~20–40ns; a DRAM miss is ~60–80ns.
-2. **The task's memory allocations** may now be on the wrong NUMA node, adding ~2× latency on every subsequent cache miss.
+2. **The task's memory allocations** may now be on the wrong core, adding ~2× latency on every subsequent cache miss.
 3. **Determinism is lost.** The execution order becomes a function of OS scheduling jitter, cache timing, and interrupt distribution — impossible to reproduce in testing.

 Tina makes a different choice: **an Isolate belongs to exactly one Shard for its entire lifetime.** No migration.
 Ever.